 Basic Chocolate Chip Cookie Dough

 These are the best chocolate chip cookies I’ve ever made.
 It’s the only recipe in this list using melted butter.
 Why?
 I love me some chewy chocolate chip cookies and melted butter helps achieve that chew.
 We also use an extra egg yolk (fat) for even more chewiness, a higher ratio of brown sugar to white for flavor and tenderness, and cornstarch for super soft centers.
-Chilling the cookie dough is imperative– in fact, the longer the better.
+Chilling the cookie dough is imperative—in fact, the longer the better.
 I’ve chilled this dough for 3-4 days and the cookies have SO much flavor and bake up supremely thick.
-Try them with butterscotch or stuffed with Rolos.
-If you haven’t yet, you must! [click here for the recipe]
+Try them stuffed with Rolos as salted caramel chocolate chip cookies.
+If you haven’t yet, you must!

 Chocolate Cookie Dough

-So damn fudgy!
-That’s what I love about this cookie dough.
-It’s been everywhere from salted caramel and peanut butter swirled to peppermint mocha and double trouble.
+Use my double chocolate chip cookies recipe if you’re ever looking for a perfect chocolate cookie dough base.
+The same dough has been everywhere from salted caramel dark chocolate cookies and peanut butter swirled chocolate cookies to peppermint mocha cookies and chocolate crinkle cookies.
 This is a very sticky cookie dough, so chilling it is crucial in order for the cookies to hold their shape.
-By the way, the cookies legit taste like brownies inside. [click here for the recipe]
+By the way, the cookies are brownie-level rich and chocolatey!

 Oatmeal Cookie Dough

 Soft and chewy, hearty and healthy.
-That last one’s a lie, but who the heck cares when you’re eating old-fashioned style oatmeal cookies that taste nearly as good as grandma’s?
-This recipe is a mix of three other oatmeal cookie recipes I love (these, these, and these).
+That last one’s a lie, but who the heck cares when you’re eating old-fashioned style oatmeal raisin cookies that taste nearly as good as grandma’s?
+This recipe is a mix of three other oatmeal cookie recipes I love (loaded oatmeal cookies, brown butter toffee chocolate chip cookies, and oatmeal creme pies).
 I took what I enjoy about each one (including molasses!).
 And know what makes it all even better?
-RAISINS. [click here for the recipe]
+RAISINS.

 Sugar Cookie Dough